-As CIO, Hofherr is also responsible for the Office of Distance Education and eLearning (ODEE).
-His responsibilities include all forms of the university's distance education and eLearning efforts, including degree offerings, credit courses, non-credit certificates, iTunes U offerings, and hybrid as well as pure distance programming.
+Hofherr is also responsible for the distance education and learning technology work at the university.
+His responsibilities include all forms of the university's distance education and eLearning efforts, including online degree offerings, credit courses, non-credit certificates, and hybrid as well as pure distance programming.
 He is also responsible for supporting the delivery of classroom technology and eLearning efforts.

 Although dozens of projects and initiatives are completed each year, Hoffher and his team are currently focused on four key areas:

 - Digital Flagship: 2019 begins year 2 of a five-year Digital Flagship, a student success initiative comprised of iPad technology, coding curriculum, and app development resources, including a mobile design lab.

 - Enterprise Project: The team is in the active transition of ERP systems from PeopleSoft to Workday with the first of a series of phased roll-outs targeted for this summer.

 - Managed IT Services: Collaborating with distributed IT areas to identify core and common services they currently do departmentally which could benefit from transitioning to OCIO/ODEE, allowing them to focus on the unique technology for their area, increasing reliability and security while often reducing costs.